kobusjoubert/kobusjoubert.github.io/README.md

 # GitHub Page

-GitHub page where I'll add Ruby, Rails and Hotwire mistakes I've made with ideas, conventions, good practices and syntax sugar to improve it all 🤓
+GitHub page where I'll add Ruby, Rails and Hotwire mistakes I've made with ideas, conventions, good practices and syntax sugar to improve it all. 🤓

 ## Usage